-- 8. Randomly select a minimum of 6 disbursements made during the period under examination and: - a) trace payments to supporting documentation as to proper amount and payee;
+8. Randomly select a minimum of 6 disbursements made during the period under examination and:

+a) trace payments to supporting documentation as to proper amount and payee;

-We examined supporting documentation for each of the seventy one selected disbursements (excluding payroll that was also reviewed) and found that payment was for the proper amount and made to the correct payee.
+We examined supporting documentation for each of the seventy five selected disbursements (excluding payroll that was also reviewed) and found that payment was for the proper amount and made to the correct payee.

-- b) determine if payments were properly coded to the correct fund and general ledger account; and - All of the payments were properly coded to the correct fund and general ledger account. - c) determine whether payments received approval from proper authorities.
+b) determine if payments were properly coded to the correct fund and general ledger account; and c) determine whether payments received approval from proper authorities.